See all posts

 npm run serve

-Building Your First Real Component
+Building a Real Component

 Create src/components/ProfileCard.vue: